modxorg/Docs/en/building-sites/resources/weblink.md

 A weblink is a document of type "reference".
 Its template is not used to display or format the link, rather the template in this case simply serves as a container for any Template Variables that you may wish to append to your WebLink.
 The WebLink simply serves as a link that will be part of a generated menu.

-The content of the weblink is just an URL; the parser doesn't even parse it, MODx simply redirects to the URL.
+The content of the weblink is just an URL; the parser doesn't even parse it, MODX simply redirects to the URL.
 As soon as it sees that it is a "reference", it just uses the content as the argument for sendRedirect($url).

 You can use an external URL for the content, or you can use a Resource ID to link to a Resource in your MODX Resource tree.